-Excavation Permit
+1. Excavation Permit

-Excavation typically means opening the ground and digging a hole in order to accommodate a foundation, creating a stable base for your artwork.
+Excavation means digging a hole to accommodate a foundation, to create a stable base for your artwork.

-If your artwork is an exterior work and needs to be permanently attached to the ground (and many permanent exterior artworks do), and if your artwork is to be installed in the right-of-way, you will need to get this permit.
+If your artwork needs to be permanently attached to the ground (and 99% of permanent exterior artworks do), and if your artwork needs to be installed in the right-of-way, a licensed ROW contractor needs to perform the work and get a permit.

+Who is responsible for getting the permit: The artist or contractor.

-- 1. As soon as you have the first draft of your engineering drawings, very soon after your mid-design review, and well before your final design review, check in with Markus Roby about your project's needs. - Always copy your AIPP Coordinator on all communication related to your commission. - 2.
-Mark up your site plan to show where the sculpture is going to be located on the ground.
-Show at least 100' around your piece, and include a nearby intersection, so that it is clear where your work is to be located. - 3.
-Find out as early as possible if there are any issues with your proposed location or your proposed artwork.
-This is part of your work as the public artist.
+1. As soon as you have your stamped engineering drawings, between mid-design and final design, send them to your AIPP Coordinator and ask about your excavation permit.

+2. Mark up your site plan to show where the sculpture is going to be located on the ground.

+Show at least 100' around your piece, and include a nearby intersection, so that it is clear where your work is to be located.

+Typically, these permits take 2 weeks (months) to receive.

+Driveway/Sidewalk Permit

-Markus Roby, Right of Way Management 512.974.7653 Markus.Roby@austintexas.gov Special note - Driveway/ Sidewalk Permit If this request is related to excavating a driveway approach for any reason other than utility, you will need to contact Rightof-Way Management at 512-974-7180 to obtain a Driveway/Sidewalk Permit.
+If this request is related to excavating a driveway approach for any reason other than utility, you will need to obtain a Driveway/Sidewalk Permit.